Modern Slavery Act Statement

 2. Our Organisation

-Pro:Atria Ltd was established in 2001 as a specialist consultancy and distributor for enterprise software products.
+Pro:Atria Ltd was established in 2001 as a specialist consultancy and developer for enterprise software products.

 Pro:Atria is also committed to not only abide by the laws and regulations that apply to us as we conduct business around the world, but to be a leader in the areas of compliance and ethics.